Groveland, California: Geography

-According to the United States Census Bureau, the CDP covers an area of 9.6 square miles (24.8 km^{2}), 99.94% of it land and 0.06% of it water.
+According to the United States Census Bureau, the CDP covers 9.579 sqmi, of which 9.574 sqmi is land and 0.006 sqmi is water.

 Climate

 This region experiences warm to very hot and dry summers, with the hottest month having an average temperature of 73.7 °F. According to the Köppen Climate Classification system, Groveland has a hot-summer Mediterranean climate, abbreviated "Csa."